wynn0123/cap/docs/guide/effectiveness.md

 # Effectiveness

-Cap reduces spam and abuse on websites and web apps.
-While it won't block _all_ spam (no CAPTCHA is a silver bullet), it significantly reduces it by making automated abuse expensive.
-The core principle behind proof-of-work CAPTCHAs like Cap is **proving effort** rather than just verifying if you're human through fingerprinting or complex puzzles.
+Cap significantly reduces spam and abuse on websites and web apps.
+It won't stop _everything_ (no CAPTCHA is foolproof), however, it minimizes the potential for abuse by making it expensive.
+The main principle behind implementing a proof-of-work CAPTCHA like Cap includes **proving effort** instead of basic fingerprinting or solving puzzles to verify whether someone is human.

 ## Privacy & security